Zeor154/Python-Battery/README.md

 This app doesn't need unused permissions.
 # Changes that I couldn't add
 1. Sleep when the battery is below 15%
+2. A GUI so it's easier to set the settings.

 If anyone could fix this, just create a new pull requests and I'll review it.
 Thanks!
 # Compile